open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Aggregators may have higher concurrency expectations.

 State managed in the Accumulator MUST be transient.
-This requirement ensures that export pipelines written constructed for stateless exporters (e.g. Statsd, OTLP with a stateless ExportKindSelector) are not penalized by permanent state in the Accumulator.
+This requirement ensures that export pipelines constructed for stateless exporters (e.g. Statsd, OTLP with a stateless ExportKindSelector) are not forced into the use of permanent state in the Accumulator.
 This implies that the use of long-term state in a Metrics export pipeline should be elective, and such state if present should be managed in the Processor component.